 The History and Evolution of Split Leather

-Split leather has a rich history that dates back centuries, evolving alongside the advancements in leatherworking techniques and the growing demand for durable materials.
-Originally derived from the lower layers of animal hides, split leather was often regarded as a product of necessity, utilized by artisans and craftspeople to create functional goods that required resilience.
-As time progressed, the tanning processes improved, allowing for the creation of a more refined and aesthetically pleasing form of split leather.
+Split leather has a rich history that dates back centuries, evolving alongside advancements in leatherworking techniques and the growing demand for durable materials.
+Originally derived from the lower layers of animal hides, split leather was regarded as a product of necessity, utilized by artisans and craftspeople to create functional goods requiring resilience.
+As tanning processes improved, a more refined and aesthetically pleasing form of split leather emerged.

-By the 20th century, with the onset of industrialization, split leather began to see a surge in popularity due to its affordability and versatility, leading to its widespread use in a variety of applications, from clothing and accessories to upholstery and beyond.
-Today, split leather is appreciated not only for its practicality but also for its distinct texture and character, marking it as a beloved choice for both artisans and consumers alike.
+By the 20th century, industrialization brought a surge in the popularity of split leather due to its affordability and versatility, leading to widespread use in applications ranging from clothing and accessories to upholstery and seat covers.
+The driver's seat and seat base of many vehicle interiors throughout the mid-20th century were frequently upholstered using split leather as a cost-effective alternative to premium leathers.
+Today, split leather is appreciated not only for its practicality but also for its distinct texture and character.

 Understanding Leather Layers and Cowhide

-The key to comprehending the layers of leather splitting is to first understand the layers of the leather itself.
-The entire thickness of the skin as rawhide is made up of three major layers.
-The 'Flesh' layer contains a tight arrangement of fibers on the inside, forming a tough inner skin for the animal.
-Corium is the intermediate layer of the hide, and it accounts for the majority of its thickness.
-This layer's fibers are more disorganized and open in the structure; it serves as a superhighway for skin supplies, as well as providing thickness and a cushioned barrier for the animal.
-The Grain is the top layer of the hide that we see on the outside; it contains the hair follicles and protects the animal from drying out making it abrasion resistant.
-The fibers are closely interwoven to give a particularly tough surface.
+The key to understanding the leather splitting process is to first understand the layers of the leather itself.
+The entire thickness of the skin as raw hide is made up of three major layers.
+The flesh layer contains a tight arrangement of fibers on the inside, forming a tough inner skin for the animal.
+The corium is the intermediate layer of the hide and accounts for the majority of its thickness, with fibers that are more disorganized and open in structure, serving as a pathway for skin supplies and providing cushioning.
+The grain is the top layer of the hide visible on the outside, containing the hair follicles and providing abrasion resistance through closely interwoven fibers.

 Cowhide in the Global Market